Smokey Haangala

-Smokey Haangala (16th January 1950 - 16th August 1988), born Edwin Haakulipa Haangala, was a Zambian poet, writer, composer, musician and journalist.
+Smokey Haangala (16 January 1950 – 16 August 1988), born Edwin Haakulipa Haangala, was a Zambian poet, writer, composer, musician and news editor.
 He rose to the top of the Zambian music scene in the 1970s and 1980s and was most famous for his keyboard playing.
 His most popular songs include Baala Ng'ombe, Kavundula, Mandalena Kasama, Bo Lisabet Wa Matambula and Mandalena Mongu.
 His music has been classified as Zamrock.
-His father, Cosmas Haangala, worked as a teacher, and his mother Agnes Chona was a housewife who also taught domestic science.
+His father, Cosmas Kaluwe Haangala, worked as a teacher, and his mother Agnes Nangoma Chona was a housewife who also taught domestic science.